Rhaetian: Norian–Rhaetian boundary: "long Rhaetian" hypotheses

 The "short Rhaetian" hypothesis has been criticized for its reliance on the assumption that a hiatus existed at Newark.
 This hiatus was presumed to lie within the normal polarity-dominated end of the Rhaetian, after a very short reverse polarity section (E23r) and just before the first CAMP eruptions.
 However, the lithology and astrochronology of Newark seem to be continuous and this precludes any assumed unconformity.
-In addition, the magnetic signature of at the end of Newark basin has been found worldwide, with sequences in Morocco, Nova Scotia, Italy, the U.K., and possibly Turkey all preserving E23r-equivalent magnetozones underlying the Rhaetian-Hettangian boundary.
+In addition, the magnetic signature of at the end of Newark basin has been found worldwide, with sequences in Morocco, Nova Scotia, Italy, the UK and possibly Turkey all preserving E23r-equivalent magnetozones underlying the Rhaetian–Hettangian boundary.
 It would be very improbable for all of these sites of varying geology and deposition rates to experience an unconformity erasing an equivalent amount of time.
-Kent, Olsen, & Muttoni (2017) additionally found convincing correlations between the magnetozones of the upper Passaic Formation and Rhaetian strata in England.
+Kent, Olsen & Muttoni (2017) additionally found convincing correlations between the magnetozones of the upper Passaic Formation and Rhaetian strata in England.
 They suggest that the apparent delay between Newark and Europe fauna and flora may instead be biogeographic differences due to climatic variation over time and latitude, a factor which has manifested at other points in the Triassic.

 Various studies have supported a "long Rhaetian" hypothesis (where the Rhaetian lasts 5–10 million years) based on magnetostratigraphy.
-Muttoni et al. (2010) studied a pair of Triassic sequences in northern Italy: the Norian-Rhaetian Brumano section and the Rhaetian-Hettangian Italcementi section.
+Muttoni et al. (2010) studied a pair of Triassic sequences in northern Italy: the Norian–Rhaetian Brumano section and the Rhaetian–Hettangian Italcementi section.
 In Brumano, M. posthernsteini first appeared quite a distance below the oldest reported magnetozone, BIT1n, which was correlated with E20n at Newark.
 The opposite is true in Pizzo Mondello, where M. posthersteini appears above the youngest complete magnetozone, PM12n (equivalent to E17n at Newark).
-This suggests that the Norian-Rhaetian boundary lies in the range of Newark magnetozones E17r to E19r, or 207-210 Ma.
+This suggests that the Norian–Rhaetian boundary lies in the range of Newark magnetozones E17r to E19r, or 207-210 Ma.
 The authors expressed skepticism towards the substantial overlap between Oyuklu and Pizzo Mondello proposed by Gallet et al. (2007).
 Hounslow & Muttoni (2010) elaborated on this sentiment and correlated section A+ of Oyuklu with PM12n of Pizzo Mondello, indicating that the overlap between the two sections was very narrow.
-They also noted that a thrust fault at Oyuklu artificially lengthens B−, the magnetozone containing the Norian-Rhaetian boundary at that section.
-Ikeda & Tada (2014) provided an astrochronologically-constrained chert sequence in Japan which suggested that the Norian-Rhaetian boundary occurred 208.5 ± 0.3 Ma, based on the extinction of the Norian radiolarian Betraccium deweveri.
+They also noted that a thrust fault at Oyuklu artificially lengthens B−, the magnetozone containing the Norian–Rhaetian boundary at that section.
+Ikeda & Tada (2014) provided an astrochronologically constrained chert sequence in Japan which suggested that the Norian–Rhaetian boundary occurred 208.5 ± 0.3 Ma, based on the extinction of the Norian radiolarian Betraccium deweveri.